daniele-marini/Explainability_tools_medical_diagnosis/README.md

 # Explainability_tools_medical_diagnosis
-Exploration of different explainability methods for 'black- box' classification models used for medical diagnosis
+Exploration of different explainability methods for 'black-box' classification models used for medical diagnosis.